 Interestingly, as the property market booms and your discount falls, you will generally make your profit through capital growth in the property.
 When prices are stagnant or dropping, you’ll make it through the discount and higher yields from rentals.
 Regardless of when you buy, you can profit from property investment.

 The difference between new build versus previously lived-in asking prices

 The concept and rule of thumb applies much more to new build property.
 The developer will attempt to hold an asking price much higher for longer, and simply negotiate a discount off this figure (even though the asking price may not represent the true current property market valuation).

 Previously lived-in property prices will normally be much less negotiable, as the asking prices are adjusted on a week-to-week basis as the agent tries to find a buyer.

-The negotiations – first you negotiate the price, and then you negotiate the terms
+The property market negotiations – first you negotiate the price, and then you negotiate the terms